Jaknil/fab_academy_oslo_2017/README.md

 Applications for Fab Academy 2018 in Oslo are OPEN!
 [APPLY HERE](https://form.jotformeu.com/71832813940356)

-DEADLINE FOR APPLICATION SUBMISSIONS IS DECEMBER 25TH 2017
+DEADLINE FOR APPLICATION SUBMISSIONS IS EXTENDED TO JANUARY 7TH 2018

 Questions?: Contact Jakob Nilsson on Jakob.A.Nilsson@gmail.com